kevin-sakai/cs160-project/README.md

 Server Port (default: 4455)
 Password (if enabled)
 Enter those variables in the .env file.

+Start streaming to begin collecting usage percentage data for scenes.
+Sources will be counted irrespective of usage.

+To populate CHATGPT_API_KEY, go to this website: https://platform.openai.com/settings/organization/api-keys and create an api key.
+Otherwise, if you're Tim, I've sent you an email with my api key.

 To populate TWITCH_BOT_USERNAME, TWITCH_OAUTH_TOKEN, and TWITCH_CHANNEL: